-The school participates in Bucks County Council Fair Access Protocol.
-Children qualifying under the Fair Access Protocol may be offered a place even if there are no places available in the relevant year group and also take priority for admission over any child on the waiting list.
+The school participates in the Buckinghamshire Council Fair Access Protocol.
+Children qualifying under the Fair Access Protocol may be offered a place even if there are no places available in the relevant year group and may take priority for admission over children on the waiting list.